-Sections 9.3 and 9.4 contain exemptions from certain requirements for investment dealers that are IIROC members. and for mutual fund dealers that are MFDA members and in Québec, for mutual fund dealers to the extent equivalent requirements are applicable under the regulations in Québec.
+Sections 9.3 and 9.4 contain exemptions from certain requirements for investment dealers that are IIROC members, and for mutual fund dealers that are MFDA members.
 However, if an SRO member is registered in another category, these sections do not exempt them from their obligations as a registrant in that category.
 For example, if a firm is registered as an investment fund manager and as an investment dealer with IIROC, section 9.3 does not exempt them from their obligations as an investment fund manager under NI 31-103.